artsmia/artstories.md/art/the-church-at-chailly.md

 In this preliminary graphite study, now in the Yale University Art Gallery, Millet left out most of the details that would appear in the middle ground of the final pastel and focused on the general outline of the town.

-Jean-François Millet, *Normandy*, c.
-1853–54, graphite, Gift of Beatrice Mintz, M.D., 1934, and Robert V. Sager, M.D., in memory of Samuel Benjamin 1984.49.3, Yale University Art Gallery

 ## Pastel Tycoon

 This pastel was among the last works purchased by James J. Hill, the Minnesota railroad magnate.
 It arrived in St. Paul in the spring of 1916, along with another Millet pastel, *Watermill at the Foot of a Mountain, Allier*, just weeks before Hill's death on May 29, 1916.

-*Watermill at the Foot of a Mountain, Allier*, c.
-1867–69, pastel on wove paper, Bequest of Mrs. Egil Boeckmann 67.31.3, © 2014 Minneapolis Institute of Arts